nathalietran/udacity-continuous-control/Report.md

 In the original [paper](https://arxiv.org/pdf/1509.02971.pdf) of Google Deepmind, DDPG comes as a result of tailoring _the ideas underlying the success of Deep Q-Learning to the continuous action domain_.

-As a base, I used [this implementation](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) of a single-agent DDPG by Udacity and adapt it to a multiple-agent DDPG.
+As a base, I used [this implementation](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) of a single-agent DDPG by Udacity and adapt it to a multi-agent DDPG.

 Just like in the first project, target and local networks are used to stabilize the training process by decoupling the selection and evaluation of an action.